 If instead you use one of our systems of proportions to create a drawing, the extent to which you incorporate and the variety you use or create will determine your score.
-In general, these tend to earn fewer than 30 points, because there's less scope for measurement and proportion; however they often earn in the 15-20 point range and occasionally earn more.
+In general, these tend to earn fewer than 35 points, because there's less scope for measurement and proportion; however they often earn in the 20-25 point range.

-A project which begins with drawing something using a system of proportions and then draws a scale or distorted version of the same thing could earn up to 45 points, if there are extensive and correct proportions involved.
+A project which begins with drawing something using a system of proportions and then draws a scale or distorted version of the same thing could earn up to 50 points, if there are extensive and correct proportions involved.